koalaman/shellcheck/shellcheck.1.md

     standard output.
 Subsequent **-f** options are ignored, see **FORMATS** below for more information.

+**--norc**

+:   Don't try to look for .shellcheckrc configuration files.

 **-S**\ *SEVERITY*,\ **--severity=***severity*

 :   Specify minimum severity of errors to consider.
 Valid values are *error*,